The Green Book 2024-2025

 The Green Book

-As the Heads of the School for Archaeology and the School of Anthropology and Museum Ethnography, it is our pleasure to congratulate and welcome you as the newest members of our dynamic community here within the University of Oxford.
+As the Heads of the School for Archaeology and the School of Anthropology and Museum Ethnography (SAME), it is our pleasure to welcome you as the newest members of our dynamic community here within the University of Oxford.
 We hope that the next three years will be fulfilling and enjoyable.

-Whilst studying with us you will also take advantage of Oxford’s world-leading libraries - the Bodleian, the Art, Archaeology and Ancient World, the Balfour and Tylor libraries, and of course your college libraries.
+Whilst studying with us you will also take advantage of Oxford’s world-leading libraries—the Bodleian, Art, Archaeology and Ancient World, Balfour and Tylor Libraries, and of course your college libraries.
 But it’s not all reading!
 At the end of your first year the world is your oyster as you undertake your own four-week archaeological or anthropological project (subject to approval, of course!).

 We wish you all the best in your studies, and for your time at Oxford!